george-x-jiang/eCompanyUseCli/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start` to start the dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `npm run localapi` in another window to start a local API server.

 ## Code scaffolding